top of page

 Description:

-A special ceremony will be held yearly to present the Award.
-Recipients will receive a personalized certificate.
-The Award, up to $2,000, will be forwarded directly to the post-secondary institution for the recipients’ respective use.
+A ceremony is planned to be held yearly to present the Award and recipients will also receive a personalized certificate.
+The Award, up to $3,500, will be forwarded directly to the post-secondary institution for the recipients’ respective use.

 bottom of page